barabanshek/firecracker/sabre/README.md

 ```
 # Configure the machine and setup IAA hardware;
-#   - use <CPU frequency> is 2700000 to reproduce results from the paper
+#   - use <CPU frequency> of 2700000 to reproduce results from the paper and figure bellow
 sudo ./scripts/setup_node.sh <CPU frequency>

 # Export dataset location and name